 Park the vehicle on a level surface, place shift lever in PARK or NEUTRAL and set the parking brake.
-Turn off the engine and remove keys.
+Turn OFF the engine and remove keys.

-- Driver to keep bystanders minimum of 25 feet away from operating spreader. - Before working with the spreader, secure all loose-fitting clothing and unrestrained hair. - Before operating the spreader, verify all safety guards are in place. - Before servicing the spreader, wait for conveyor and spinner to stop. - Do not climb into or ride on spreader.
+- Driver to keep bystanders minimum of 25 feet away from operating spreader. - Before working with the spreader, secure all loose-fitting clothing and unrestrained hair. - Before operating the spreader, verify all safety guards are in place. - Before servicing the spreader, wait for conveyor or spinner to stop, then lock out power. - · Do not climb into or ride on spreader.